Conformal dynamics at infinity for groups with contracting elements: Hopf--Tsuji--Sullivan Dichotomy

-We subdivide the proof in the following steps.
-Different definitions \ref{ConicalDef1}, \ref{ConicalDef2} and \ref{ConicalDef3} of conical points are quantitatively equivalent in Lemmas \ref{QuantativeEquiv12} and \ref{QuantativeEquiv23}: that is, each set is contained into the other with appropriate parameters.
-Thus, let us insist on Definition \ref{ConicalDef2} via shadows, as the proof uses extensively the shadow lemma.
+Before the proof, we remark that different definitions \ref{ConicalDef1prime}, \ref{ConicalDef2} and \ref{ConicalDef3} of conical points are quantitatively equivalent in Lemmas \ref{QuantativeEquiv12} and \ref{QuantativeEquiv23}: that is, each set is contained into the other with appropriate parameters.
+Thus, we shall insist on the definition \ref{ConicalDef2} of conical points via shadows, as the proof uses extensively the shadow lemma.
+This does not effect the generality of Theorem \ref{HTSThm}, as the positive / null measure charged on conical points shall be established to be equivalent with divergence / convergence of Poincar\'e series.